defoe-code/defoe/docs/run-list-of-queries.md

 defoe.nls.queries.inventory_per_year -r results_inventory_per_year
 ```
 And:
-* `nls_data.txt` is the file with the paths to the encyclopaedia files to run the query over.
+* `nls_total.txt` is the file with the paths to the encyclopaedia files to run the query over.
+Check [here](../others/nls_total.txt) to see an example of this file

 ---